servicebinding/spec/README.md

 Example:  `/platform/bindings/mongo-db/secret/MONGODB_HOST`

-#### Cross services data mappings
+#### Custom bindings

-The `ServiceBinding` CR allows for the declaration of mappings that are potentially composed of different service bindings (ids).
-For this case, the special id of `dataMappings` is reserved and **MUST NOT** be used by any service bindings.
+The `ServiceBinding` CR allows for the declaration of custom mappings that are potentially composed of different service bindings (ids).
+For this case, the special id of `custom-bindings` is reserved and **MUST NOT** be used by any service bindings.

-This means that a container **MAY** have the path `<mountPathPrefix>/dataMappings/secret/<persisted_secret>` mounted, representing all of the composed bindings.
+This means that a container **MAY** have the path `<mountPathPrefix>/custom-bindings/secret/<persisted_secret>` mounted, representing all of the custom bindings.

 #### Exposing data as environment variables